HMalloy/met-fun/documents/PROPOSAL.md

-# Fun with the Met
+# The Metropolitan Museum of Art

 I would like to create a simple, responsive website showcasing art and artists from The Metropolitan Museum of Art's unrestricted API.
-Because the Met already has a lovely and responsive website, I would create very simple UI that serves up a piece at random with facts about the art and artist.
+Because the Met already has a lovely and responsive website, I would create a very simple UI that serves up a piece at random with facts about the art and artist.

 ## API URL